 Introduction

-Wellbeing is about how we feel and how we cope with everyday difficulties.
-We do not have to feel happy all of the time to have positive wellbeing.
-However, if you are finding it difficult to cope with everyday life, you might want to look at different ways to support your mental health.
+Wellbeing is about how you feel and how you manage daily challenges.
+You don’t need to feel happy all the time to have good wellbeing.
+If life feels hard, there are ways to support your mental health.

-ChatHealth 11-19 is a text service for young people to confidentially ask for help about a range of issues from a school nurse—for example, emotional health, relationships, sexual health, drugs, smoking and alcohol.
-The service is staffed by qualified school nurses who have a wealth of experience of working with young people and you don’t have to give your name if you don’t want to.
+ChatHealth 11-19 is a free text service for young people.
+You can ask a school nurse for help with things like feelings, relationships, sexual health, drugs, smoking or alcohol.
+Nurses are trained and experienced.
+You don’t have to give your name if you don’t want to.

 Somerset Emotional and Mental Health Support

-The Somerset Emotional and Mental Health Route Map provides a brief overview of some of the key services and support avenues to support the mental health and wellbeing of children and young people in Somerset.
+The Somerset Emotional and Mental Health Route Map shows key services that can help children and young people with their mental health and wellbeing in Somerset.

 Somerset Young Mental Health Champions LifeHacks for Mental Health project